Midwifery Services

 What we do

-• Postpartum care: Working with other program areas, families without a primary care provider will be referred to the midwifery practice for the delivery of postpartum care to parent and child for up to six weeks postpartum, including breastfeeding support.
-Individuals who live in the Carbonear area will be offered a home visit for postpartum care; for those outside the Carbonear area, postpartum care appointments will be available at the clinic in the Carbonear Community Services Building.
+- Postpartum care (for parent and child for up to 6 weeks postpartum): Midwives offer postpartum care, including breastfeeding support, for clients of the midwifery practice and individuals without a primary care provider.
+Working with other program areas, families without a primary care provider are referred to the midwifery practice for the delivery of postpartum care.
+Individuals who live in the Carbonear area will be offered home visits for postpartum care; for those outside the Carbonear area, postpartum care appointments will be available at the clinic in the Carbonear Community Services Building.

 Who we see